inkyblackness/ss-specs/media/moviChunks.md

 * ```0x0D```: Control dictionary

 See [below](#high-resolution-video-compression) for details on the algorithm.

 Such entries are common to several frames.
+For any change, two entries are in the container.
+Both entries always come in sequence (first ```0x05```, then ```0x0D```).

+> In the existing files, a change of dictionaries is always followed by a change of palette.
+The exception is the first scene, which uses the initial palette from the MOVI header.

 ##### Palette lookup list